About the Program

 - In History of Art courses, HISTART 100 and HISTART 101, students come to understand the history and tools of the discipline.

 Declared majors must see an undergraduate adviser at least once each semester during the registration period (advisers are listed on the department website).
 These advising meetings provide majors with the opportunity to work closely with a faculty member who can help them develop an overall program of study well-suited to individual strengths and career goals.
 The advisers also apprise majors of special courses and opportunities, both in the History of Art Department and elsewhere.
 Please note that faculty advisers are typically not available during the summer and winter breaks.
-Advising appointments can be made by signing up online.
+Advising appointments can be made by signing up on the department website.

 Each semester during the course enrollment period History of Art majors must see the undergraduate major adviser to discuss their program of study to release their advisor hold in order to gain access to the course enrollment system.
 Students should sign up for an advising appointment prior to their enrollment phase, having considered carefully the department’s course descriptions and having planned a schedule of proposed courses to be discussed with the adviser.
 Special additional office hours are held during enrollment periods, and advisers may decline to provide last-minute advising.
 Adviser holds will only be released over the phone or via email if a student is studying abroad or is physically incapacitated.